 Size: 14 000km2

 Most well known for: Large game populations and 400 species of birds.

-The Park is situated on the main road between Victoria Falls and Bulawayo, which make it an easy accessible drive.
+The Park is situated on the main road between Victoria Falls and Bulawayo, which make it an easily accessible drive.
 The landscape varies from desert sand to spares woodlands as well as grassland, where you will find game grassing during the day.
 During the dryer months of May and October game can be found around the man-made water holes, which have viewing platforms for visitors.
 These months are traditionally the best months to visit the park but in saying that our groups have seen on average 4 out of the Big 5 during the winter months.
-The water hole are a definite highlight when travelling to Hwange National Park and there can be few experiences in the world more gratifying than sitting around one of Hwange’s watering holes watching the endless procession of game.
+The water hole is a definite highlight when travelling to Hwange National Park and there can be few experiences in the world more gratifying than sitting around one of Hwange’s watering holes watching the endless procession of game.